JollyToday/GhostCut-auto_video_translation/README.md

 1. **[Smart Text Removal]** Automatically detect all text/subtitles in the video through OCR and perform video inpainting to restore the erased video parts as much as possible;
 2. **[Auto Hard Sub Translation]** Automatically detect the text/subtitles in the video through OCR, calculate and extract text position, style, size in the video, and then use ChatGPT to translate the subtitles and paste them back according to the original text style and position, while performing inpainting on the original text area;
 3. **[Auto Translation and dubbing]** Automatically extract the voice in the video through ASR and translate it, while using TTS to synthesize the translated text into voice.
 In this process, the position of the original picture, voice, and subtitles is calculated, and the newly synthesized voice, subtitles, and original picture are automatically aligned to ensure the consistency of sound and picture.
 You can choose whether to perform inpainting smudging on the original text and whether to retain the original sound.
 The effect of retaining the original sound is to automatically separate the human voice and background music of the original video and retain the background music.
-4. **[Auto Video Re-creation]** Automatically make minor modifications to the video, and automatically complete the following operations, including but not limited to modifying md5, removing video fingerprints, superimposing picture-in-picture in the video, minor cropping, using Gaussian blur, automatic cover clipping, slightly tilting the picture, using sharpening, using acceleration and deceleration, and other transitions, filters, scaling, etc. Generally used for quick secondary creation for **short video**.
+4. **[Auto Video remaker]** Automatically make minor modifications to the video, and automatically complete the following operations, including but not limited to modifying md5, removing video fingerprints, superimposing picture-in-picture in the video, minor cropping, using Gaussian blur, automatic cover clipping, slightly tilting the picture, using sharpening, using acceleration and deceleration, and other transitions, filters, scaling, etc. Generally used for quick secondary creation for **short video**.
 5. **[Image Translator and text removal]** GhostCut image translation service is a newly launched.
 It’s an AI image translation product.
 It integrates multiple latest AI models, optimizes the translation quality, style layout and text backfilling as a whole, and improves the quality of picture translation to a new level.

 ## 2. Product Features